Pazemo/docs/source/index.html.md

 - Get a Pazemo quote for any supported currency route, which includes our fees and estimated delivery time.

 ## Receive Money
-You can receive money to the local bank details that come with your Pazemo account (USD, EUR, GBP, AUD, NZD and PLN) and reconcile these incoming payments via the API.
+You can receive money to the local bank details that come with your Pazemo account (IDR, USD, SGD, MYR, EUR) and reconcile these incoming payments via the API.

 You’re also able to create a webhook subscription to receive event callbacks to your server when payments are received.
 Here’s more information about the webhooks.